robinfriedli/LE2-Liara_Squadmate/README.md

    - [X] Mirror changes to `GUI_SF_TeamSelect` from `BioH_SelectGUI`
    - [X] Remove special handling for Liara from sequence `REF_Henchmen_PlaceOnceInMasterMap` and adjust `LookupHenchmanFromPlotManager` sequence analogous to rest of game to handle Liara globally instead
  - [ ] Patch Suicide Mission to enable support for Liara
- - [ ] Write auto patch tool to adjust remaining BioP and BioD automatically
+ - [X] Write auto patch tool to adjust remaining BioP and BioD files automatically
  - [ ] Polish Squad Selection screen
    - [ ] Fix visuals for highlight effect when Liara is selected (currently showing double)